Published by the National Rural Health Resource Center (The Center), July 2019

 Roosevelt General Hospital (RGH) is a 24-bed, not-for-profit, Short Term Acute Care (STAC) hospital, providing acute care, emergency medicine, surgery, interventional pain management, imaging, rehabilitation, laboratory, and related outpatient ancillary services to the residents of Portales, New Mexico and surrounding communities.
 RGH also provides primary and specialty care services through the following owned and operated Hospital-Based Rural Health Clinics (PB-RHC): RGH Portales Clinic, and newly opened RGH Clovis Clinic.

-In 2018, Matt Mendez and Lindsay Corcoran, consultants with Stroudwater Associates, worked with RGH through the Small Rural Hospital Transition (SRHT) project on a Financial and Operational Assessment (FOA).
+In 2018, Matt Mendez and Lindsay Corcoran, consultants with Stroudwater Associates, worked with RGH through the Small Rural & Community Hospital Transition (SRHT) project on a Financial and Operational Assessment (FOA).

 RGH was spotlighted in January 2019 for their impressive six-month post-project progress.
 In April 2019, we spoke with CEO Kaye Green and the leadership team.
 They had such amazing outcomes that we created a Video Spotlight on them!